FRCTeam1073-TheForceTeam/openmv2025/lib/README.md

 The color detection API class is implemented by nodes that indicate color detection in their configuration.
-The color detection API is used to distingush color sequences or areas.
+The color detection API is used to distinguish color sequences or areas.
 The colors are presented in order in the scene.
 Colors should be reported in left-to-right order from the image and their horizontal locations [percentage] provided.